Case Study 2 - Paterson's Quarries

 Paterson's Quarries Greenoakhill Landfill Mount Vernon

-Gas Plant Inverter Booster Fans March 2016
+Gas Plant Inverter Booster Fans - saving of 17k per annum

 The UK waste management sector has always been quite strained, leading to the landfill sites across the country reaching close to capacity.
 Sustainable solutions were required to limit the environmental impact of these sites and one such solution, regulated by the government, is to flare the methane and carbon dioxide gases produced by the various types of waste on these landfill sites before they can reach the atmosphere.